-Cédric PERRIN (France) - PRELIMINARY DRAFT GENERAL REPORT
+Cédric PERRIN (France)

 Russia’s unprovoked and illegal invasion of Ukraine proves that it is not just a threat to, but an active spoiler of European security and stability.
 Russia, however, is not the only challenge to Euro-Atlantic security, which complicates a longer-term response to Moscow’s reckless assault on the rules-based international order.
 Allies have acknowledged they are entering an era of global strategic competition with ‘assertive and authoritarian powers’.
-The impact of China’s rise on Allied interests has moved from the periphery to the center of the agenda.
+The impact of China’s rise on Allied interests has moved from the periphery to the centre of the agenda.
 Terrorism remains the persistent principal asymmetrical challenge.
 Cyber, hybrid, space, and information space manipulation challenges are being amplified by the arrival of emerging disruptive technologies.
-Rapid advances to WMD, particularly nuclear forces, are also being magnified by the parallel erosion of the long-standing arms control architecture.
+Rapid advances in Weapons of Mass Destruction, particularly nuclear forces, are also being magnified by the parallel erosion of the long-standing arms control architecture.
 Finally, but not least significant, all these rapid developments are happening within a context of climate change, which Allies have recognised as a ‘threat multiplier’ to Allied security concerns.